joeheyming/redef/README.md

 There are other useful functions provided on the redef object itself:

 * Class Redef:
+    * `__init__`:
+        takes an object and a key.
+The rest of the arguments are kwargs: if the key doesn't exist in the object, an exception will be raised unless you provide kwargs must_exist
+        value: if provided, this value will redefine the key in the object, otherwise you 'wiretap' the object
+        must_call: if provided, when the Redef object is destroyed, it warns if this constraint is violated.

     * `called()`:
         Stores how many times a redef'd function was called.